Frequently Asked Questions

 - Data centers and distributed compute facilities

-- Refrigeration systems in convenience stores, supermarkets and industrial cold storage facilities.
+- Refrigeration systems in supermarkets and industrial cold storage facilities.

-We are also focusing on direct film applications on outdoor electronics, shade structures, battery storage systems, metal roofs and transport.
+For non-panel based applications, we are testing our passive cooling technology with outdoor electronics, shade structures, battery storage systems, metal roofs and transport.

 What regions and geographies is SkyCool focused on for 2021?